-Interest income, which is included in general revenue is recognized as it is earned and recorded as a reduction in rent expense.
+Interest income, which is included in general revenue is recognized, as it is earned.

 Programs, projects, and initiatives revenue is recognized as the related services are provided and collection is reasonably assured.

 Regulatory revenue is recognized as the related services are provided and collection is reasonably assured.